Zhennan-Wu/E516Project/src/README.md

 - N: Files will be processed in parallel (each with M processes, for a total of M*N processes)

 - T: timesteps to be processed or -1 (all time series)

+- hostfile.txt specify the number of cpus each node provides, might need to be modified in experiments